AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 able to use this system to establish the current status of a certificate.

-This can be mitigated by using a sufficient number of authoritative slaves that are geographically spread out, and clients will still be able to use the OCSP protocol as a fallback.
+This can be mitigated by using a sufficient number of authoritative slaves that are geographically spread out.
+Clients will still be able to use the OCSP protocol as a fallback if they can not get a response from the nameservers.

 ## Dedication